ansible-network/cisco_ios/docs/config_manager/load.md

 in the `cisco_ios` host group.

 ## How to replace the current active configuration
-The `load_config` function also supports replacing the current active configuration with the configuration file located on the Ansible controller.
+The `config_manager/load` function also supports replacing the current active configuration with the configuration file located on the Ansible controller.
 In order to replace the device's active configuration, set the value of the `config_replace` setting to `True`.